 - Are there cracks in the drywall or siding?

 - Does a crack across the garage floor continue up the garage wall?

 When there are other issues like those above with a house, then garage floor cracks become more of a concern, for they are then part of the overall picture of the home and may relate to foundation issues.

 Note.
 If a home is on a hillside lot and there is a living area or an open space area underneath the concrete garage floor, then all cracks should be evaluated for safety purposes.
 Should the cracks have rust stains, run extended lengths, be more than hairline cracks or getting worse; consulting a structural engineer would be wise.

 It is common for garage floors to develop cracks, some of which appear right after the floor is poured (i.e. shrinkage cracks).
 Others appear over the first year or so from the house settling slightly.

 Older homes and homes built on expansive soils tend to have more cracks but even if they do, the question becomes if the cracks are significant or just normal for the age and geographic area.

-Although there are many reasons for a concrete slabs to crack, most do not lead to serious foundation or structural issues; however there are times that the cracks are a warning sign of foundational or other problems.
-In these cases an owner or buyer should check a number of other things about the house in order to help determine the seriousness.
+Although there are many reasons for concrete slabs to crack, most do not lead to serious foundation or structural issues; however, there are times that the cracks are a warning sign of foundational or other problems.
+In these cases, an owner or buyer should check a number of other things about the house in order to help determine the seriousness.